HE. George Vella, President of Malta

 HE.
 Antonio Guterres, Secretary General of the United Nations (written message)

-Introduction of the forum,
+Introduction to the Forum,

 Dr. Touhami Abdouli

-Just Peace; these are words that are unlike any other words; in fact, they are greater than the most of words.
+Just Peace: these are words that are unlike any other words; in fact, they are greater than the most of words.

 There is me, you, and all of us together engaged in that Just Peace; the multi-one with numerous identities all integrated in one, which is the human identity; the very identity that is unified and combined in a possible world.

 A human and a poet arrived from the far east of the Arab world with a burning desire to achieve a higher, loftier, and nobler aim.
 He arrived from Kuwait, the world’s Center of Humanitarian Work, a country small in size but outstanding in achievement.
-He arrived to an island that is likewise small in size, the country of Malta, but it is a hub of civilizations in the heart of the Mediterranean as well as a melting pot of identities; when we visit it, we find ourselves wherever we turn our faces in it, despite our difference.
+He arrived at an island that is likewise small in size, the country of Malta, but it is a hub of civilizations in the heart of the Mediterranean as well as a melting pot of identities; when we visit it, we find ourselves wherever we turn our faces in it, despite our difference.

 Your destiny, you two small countries, is to be greater than the greatest by making the history of the Just Peace, not the peace we can only envision or think about, but the one we should achieve.

 Abdulaziz Saud Albabtain, imbued with hope, love, and justice in every breath, joined a man who extended his hand to him, President George Vella, a man who embodies Mediterranean wisdom and long-term vision in his political experience; George Villa, the man who raises his head in the Mediterranean sky and sees nothing but the justice of heaven; the justice of our Creator.

 Together, they vowed to serve the human being, from whom will emerge a leader of Just Peace and for the sake of Just Peace.